CSCfi/rahti-user-guide/docs/ext_docs.md

 documentation.
 When looking at documentation, you should keep in mind that the documentation is versioned for each version of the platform.
 You should look at documentation for the platform with which you are currently working with.
-You can find out the relevant version information with the `oc version` command line command while logged in to the OpenShift environment.
+You can find out the relevant version information by clicking the question mark symbol in the top bar of the web interface and selecting "About" or with the `oc version` command line command while logged in to the OpenShift environment.

   * [Kubernetes documentation](https://kubernetes.io/docs/home/)
   * [OpenShift documentation](https://docs.openshift.org/)